prachiwalake/forecast/README.md

 * How to run the test suite
   - Unit tests added to check address form validation and redirection using Rspec.

-  - To run test please run below command rspec spec
+  - To run test please run below command: rspec spec